adkoh31/reflect-within/README.md

-# ReflectWithin
+# Myra

-**A fitness and mental well-being journaling companion that asks empathetic, progress-aware questions.**
+**Your AI-powered companion for reflection and personal growth.**

-ReflectWithin is your friend-like companion for tracking workouts, daily life, and mental state.
+Myra is your friend-like companion for tracking workouts, daily life, and mental state.
 Record reflections via speech or text, and receive supportive, progress-aware questions based on your recent entries.
 Premium users unlock Journal Mode and an Insights Dashboard for deeper self-discovery.

 ## Features